 Play online poker in Nevada on WSOP.com and enjoy everything one of the best-known and longest-standing brands in all of poker has to offer to its players, including the ability to win WSOP bracelets from the comfort of your living room!

 Not only is Nevada the gambling capital of the United States, but it’s also one of the most famous gambling hubs worldwide.
 Las Vegas has long been the go-to destination for casino fans as the Neon City is home to dozens of land-based gambling establishments offering all sorts of in-person gaming options, from video slots to poker.

-As Nevada interacting gaming laws allow anyone in the US to play at regulated online poker rooms as long as they are within the state borders, the lone-standing WSOP NV gets a huge boost to its traffic during the summer period when the WSOP live series is ongoing.
+As interacting gaming laws allow anyone in the US to play at regulated online poker rooms in Nevada as long as they are within the state borders, the lone-standing WSOP NV gets a huge boost to its traffic during the summer period when the WSOP live series is ongoing.

 |Online Poker in Nevada|

 |📅 Launch Date||April 2013|

 |🏆 Best NV Tournaments||WSOP Online Circuit Series, WSOP Gold Bracelet Series|

 Online poker is legal in Nevada, and it has been since 2013.
 Nevada was one of the first US states to regulate online poker, together with Delaware.
 Despite being at the forefront of regulation, the state is still home to just one poker room, WSOP.

 Currently, only one poker site is operating in Nevada, and that is WSOP.com.
 However, this could change in the near future.
 BetMGM has received a license from the Nevada Gaming Control Board (NGCB), so it looks like WSOP will finally get some real competition after operating unchallenged for years.